 When choosing the right audio interface for your podcast, you should also consider the type and number of outputs required.
-Some podcasters use their audio interface to record a podcast and then playback the audio to check for clarity.
-This requires different types of input and output functions because when you record the podcast the sound is recorded on your computer through the audio interface.
-But in order to play it back the sound needs to travel from your computer and be processed by the audio interface before the sounds can be transmitted to your headphones or speakers.
+Some podcasters use theirs to record and then playback the audio to check for clarity.
+This requires different types of input and output functions because when you record the podcast the sound is recorded on your computer.
+But in order to play it back the sound needs to travel from your computer and be processed before the sounds can be transmitted to your headphones or speakers.
 Most audio interfaces will have a headphone output as well as studio speaker outputs so that you can perform both functions, but this is something you will need to check when comparing different interfaces.

-The sound quality on audio interface systems varies widely.
-Sometimes you won’t know the difference until you have purchased a couple of interfaces and actually tried them out on your computer.
+The sound quality on these systems vary widely.
+Sometimes you won’t know the difference until you have purchased a couple and actually tried them out on your computer.
 Most buyers discover that there is often a trade-off between having better sound quality or having more inputs.
 This is because the less mic inputs an interface has, the better the sound quality tends to be.
 The most expensive audio interfaces, such as those costing thousands of dollars, are usually the exception, as they have the capacity to combine high sound quality with more input and output devices.
 However, due to their high cost, they are often out of the price range of many buyers.
-If you are planning to budget under $1,000 for an audio interface, you are more likely to get better sound quality with less inputs.
+If you are planning to budget under $1,000, you are more likely to get better sound quality with less inputs.